HabibSlim/MovieSpectrum/README.md

 </h1>
 <p align="center">
 <sup>
-<b>MovieSpectrum is (very) simple program that you can use to extract the color spectrum of a film or a video.</b>
+<b>MovieSpectrum is a (very) simple program that you can use to extract the color spectrum of a film or a video.</b>
 </sup>
 </p>